Evaluation Guide

 What is the best aged care software in Australia?

 The best aged care software depends on your provider type and priorities.
-For comprehensive compliance coverage under the Aged Care Act 2024, look for platforms that cover SIRS, Quality Standards, workforce, clinical, financial, and reporting in one integrated system.
-Evaluate against the 8 criteria in this guide rather than relying on vendor marketing alone.
+For comprehensive compliance coverage under the Aged Care Act 2024, look for platforms that cover SIRS, Quality Standards, workforce, clinical, financial, reporting, and frontline mobile workflows in one integrated system.
+Evaluate against the 9 criteria in this guide rather than relying on vendor marketing alone.

 How much does aged care compliance software cost?